ansgomez/mirocard-hardware/README.md

 This repo contains hardware files for the MiroCard.

-The current version, MiroCard_V2.0, contains the datasheet, schematics, and a folder containing the Altium project for the PCB design.
+The current version, MiroCard_V2.0, contains the datasheet, schematics, and a folder containing the Altium project for the PCB design and production.

   * Datasheet_MiroCard_V2.pdf
   * Schematics_MiroCard_V2.pdf